sazonovanton/SirChatalot/README.md

 ```
 * Telegram.Token: The token for the Telegram bot.
 * Telegram.AccessCodes: A comma-separated list of access codes that can be used to add users to the whitelist.
 If no access codes are provided, anyone who not in the banlist will be able to use the bot.
+* Telegram.RateLimitTime: The time in seconds to calculate user rate-limit.
 * OpenAI.SecretKey: The secret key for the OpenAI API.
 * OpenAI.ChatModel: The model to use for generating responses (Chat can be powered by `gpt-3.5-turbo` for now).
 * OpenAI.ChatModelPrice: The [price of the model](https://openai.com/pricing) to use for generating responses (per 1000 tokens, in USD).